 Playing a bit with this, we can see that for 5-factorial we can relate it to the 4-factorial in a straightforward way:

 5! = 5 * (4 * 3 * 2 * 1) = 5 * 4!

-This kind of relationships between n-factorials with different
+This kind of relationships between n-factorials with a different

 n is the basis of the mathematical formula that defines the factorial operation, as we will see in the next section.

 The factorial operation is not used everywhere in maths, but it is very important in statistics and probability problems.
-In those cases, especially when one has to deal with permutation calculators or combinatorics, the n-factorial appears almost all the time.
-In the next sections of our factorial calculator, we will see real-world examples of problems that require the usage of factorials and the factorial formula.
+In those cases, especially when one has to deal with permutations or combinatorics, the n-factorial appears almost all the time.
+In the following sections of our factorial calculator, we will see real-world examples of problems that require the usage of factorials and the factorial formula.

 Getting mathematical: factorial definition and factorial formula

-So far we have seen a rather loose explanation of what is a factorial, but we have not given a proper factorial definition.
-Well, that is precisely the aim of this section: to see and explain the factorial formula and how we can infer from it the factorial definition in a more mathematical way.
+So far we have seen a rather loose answer to the question "what is a factorial?", but we have not given a proper factorial definition.
+Well, that is precisely the aim of this section: to see and explain the factorial formula and how we can find the factorial definition in a more mathematical way from it.